Hiring

 Over the last 30 days, we observed companies like Anthropic, Accenturefederal, and C3.ai posting for Forward Deployed Engineers.
 This isn't a new role, but its prominence has surged with the rise of AI-native products.
 These products are often complex, requiring deep technical understanding to integrate into client environments.
 FDEs bridge the gap between product engineering and the customer's specific needs.
 They are engineers first, not salespeople.

-What a Forward Deployed Engineer Actually Does
+What Exactly Does a Forward Deployed Engineer Do?

-I've seen FDEs rewrite entire data ingestion modules on-site because a client's legacy system couldn't output data in the expected format.
+An FDE's primary function is to make a product work for the customer.
+This sounds simple.
+It rarely is.
+These aren't tier-1 support calls.
+FDEs are often embedded with clients, sometimes for weeks or months.
+They debug, prototype, write custom code, and influence product roadmaps based on direct customer feedback.
+They understand the client's existing infrastructure, data pipelines, and operational challenges.
+Then, they tailor the AI solution to fit.
+We've seen FDEs rewrite entire data ingestion modules on-site because a client's legacy system couldn't output data in the expected format.
 They might build custom APIs, develop scripts to automate deployment, or train client engineering teams on how to manage the solution post-integration.
 This isn't just "showing a demo."
 This is hands-on engineering in a client environment, often with tight deadlines and high stakes.
 Their success directly impacts renewal rates and expansion opportunities.

 Many engineers hear "customer-facing" and think of support.
 This is wrong.
 Customer support reacts to problems.
 FDEs proactively solve them, often before they become problems.
 They are problem shapers, not just problem solvers.
 A support engineer troubleshoots a known issue within the product's intended use.
 An FDE identifies how a client's unique operational constraints prevent the product from reaching its full potential, then engineers a solution for it.
+The technical depth required for an FDE far exceeds that of a typical support engineer.
+FDEs need to be proficient in multiple programming languages (Python is common for AI/ML), cloud platforms (AWS, Azure, GCP), data engineering, and often specific domain knowledge relevant to the product (e.g., finance, healthcare, defense).
+They act as full-stack engineers in a customer's ecosystem.

+AI-native startups are major hirers for this role.
+Their products are often modern, complex, and require significant integration work.
+Think large language models (LLMs) being deployed in enterprise environments.
+Companies like Anthropic need FDEs to help clients integrate their models securely and efficiently into existing workflows, ensuring data privacy and performance.
 Beyond AI, companies with complex SaaS platforms, particularly those serving large enterprises or government entities, also employ FDEs.
 FourKites (supply chain visibility) and C3.ai (enterprise AI software) are examples.
 Accenturefederal is another: large government contracts frequently demand highly customized solutions and on-site technical expertise.
 They cannot just ship a product and expect it to work out of the box.
 The FDE ensures it does, and then some.
 These companies understand that successful adoption dictates long-term growth.

 Engineers often confuse FDEs with Solutions Architects (SAs) or Sales Engineers (SEs).
 There are overlaps, but key distinctions exist.
+Here's a comparison:

 The FDE role demands practical coding and debugging skill at a level comparable to a product engineer, but with the added layer of customer interaction and project management.
 A poorly defined FDE role leads to burnout, dissatisfaction, and ultimately, failed customer engagements.
-I've seen it happen when companies staff an FDE role with someone who is really an SE or a Project Manager without the deep engineering chops.
+We've seen it happen when companies staff an FDE role with someone who is really an SE or a Project Manager without the deep engineering chops.
 It doesn't work.

 The pay reflects the high demand for this specific skill set.
 FDEs need to be both technically brilliant and excellent communicators.
 They command salaries on par with, or often exceeding, many product engineering roles.
+Our data reflects this.
+Here's what we observed for forward deployed engineer roles over the last 30 days:

 MetricBase Salary RangeCompanies Posting (Examples)